 - Many students will still not understand what electric field vectors are and why physicists are so interested in them. - The idea of superposition is also a difficult one.
 Make sure that when your students solve these problems they have appropriately drawn vectors at the point where they are calculating the electric field.
-It can also be helpful to have the students place an electric field vector at a point on the screen and then build up the charge configuration one charge at a time and watch how the electric field changes. - Many students do not understand the meaning of charge density.
+It can also be helpful to have the students build up the charge configuration one charge at a time and watch how the electric field changes. - Many students do not understand the meaning of charge density.
 This will be an important concept for the rest of the semester so it is helpful if they learn it now.
 Problem #4 should help them with this by treating closely spaced discrete charges as a uniform line of charge.
 The difference between these might be a useful part of a closing discussion.